Chun Chik-yu: Early life

 He was born on June 12, 1859, the eldest son and second child of Chun Afong and Julia Fayerweather Afong.
 Considered the first Chinese millionaire in Hawaii, his father was a wealthy Honolulu merchant originally from Zhuhai, Guangdong.
-His mother was a British-Hawaiian woman of aliʻi (noble) descent.
+His mother was an American-British-Hawaiian woman of aliʻi (noble) descent.
 He had fifteen siblings and at least three half-siblings from his father's first wife Lee Hong in China.

 Afong took Toney to China in June 1862.
 He left his Hawaiian son to live with his Chinese wife and family in Meixi and took his eldest Chinese son Alung back to Hawaii to raise in each other's respective culture for the next seven years.
 Toney returned with Afong and his half-brother in 1869.
 Back in Honolulu, Alung was enrolled at Punahou School (called Oahu College) and Toney at ʻIolani School (called St. Alban's College).
 Both brothers were prepared for college at Hartford Public High School in Connecticut.
 Alung later enrolled in Yale University under the tutelage of Yung Wing.

 Toney was also said to have enrolled in either Trinity College, Yale or Harvard University, although there are no known records of his attendance in either of these institutions.

 Career

 Unlike his Hawaiian siblings, Toney later left Hawaii and settled in China with his father.
 He became a successful businessman in Hong Kong and Macau with another half-brother Chun Kang-yu.
 They invested heavily in real estate, shipping, railroads, merchandising, and agriculture.
 He was influential in the Chinese General Chamber of Commerce in Hong Kong and instrumental in the founding of the University of Hong Kong.

 The brothers were early supporters of Sun Yat-sen, the founder of the Republic of China who had also been a student at Punahou School in Honolulu.
-They later allied themselves with Guangdong warlord Chen Jiongming who advocated for a federalist model of government based on the United States against Sun's centralized approach based on the Russia.
+They later allied themselves with Guangdong warlord Chen Jiongming who advocated for a federalist model of government based on the United States against Sun's centralized approach based on Russia.
 With the backing of Chen, Toney was elected as governor of Guangdong from 1922 to 1923 before being ousted by supporters of Sun.
 His son Chun Wing-Sen, who became a general under Chen, was shot and killed in the streets of Hong Kong in 1924, possibly a political assassination.
 Toney retired to Macau and spent the rest of his life collecting Chinese antiques.